Polo-Marie/Kickstarter-Analysis/README.md

-# Am Analysis of Kickstarter Campaigns
+# An Analysis of Kickstarter Campaigns
 Performing analysis on Kickstarter data to uncover trends

 The following analysis is to assist a playwrite.